-After good samaritan killed in Knoxville, heart transplant saves woman's life
+After good Samaritan killed in Knoxville, heart transplant saves woman's life

 "The way he died.
 People say he's a hero," said his uncle, Cylk Cozart.

-John Mack died from gun violence off Texas Avenue on May 20, 2022.
-His uncle, Cylk Cozart, said that he died trying to stop a domestic dispute.
+Mack died from gun violence off Texas Avenue on May 20, 2022.
+Cozart said he died trying to stop a domestic dispute.

 "He went to help a girl a young lady.
 And unfortunately, he was shot in the head and was on life support for a couple of days," Cozart said.